 ONLINE BIKE STORE RATINGS

-This review gives you a ranked list of online bike stores that serve road cycling enthusiasts.
+If you are looking for an online bike store, this review gives you a regularly updated list of stores that serve road cycling enthusiasts best.

 I shop for cycling gear.
 A lot.
 Bikes, wheels, components, clothing, helmets, shoes, power meters and more are on my shopping list for new reviews.
 And I’m regularly updating posts I’ve already done to make sure they have up-to-date links to gear or kit I’ve already reviewed at the best prices from the best stores.

-Fortunately, most of my shopping is online.
+Fortunately, most of my shopping is done at one online bike store or another.
 Otherwise, I’d be spending a lot of time driving to bike shops within 50 miles of where I live.
 I guess I could bike to them, look at all their gear, buy a few things and strap it to my bike, and then hang out at their coffee bars talking about cycling with the salespeople, mechanics, and other customers.
 But then I’d never have time to write up new reviews.
 (Wait a minute; that actually sounds pretty good!)

 Since I do have a family that I also like to spend time with and a budget that I need to keep to, shopping at an online bike store for new gear and kit is usually my most time-efficient and cost-effective option.
 Shopping online I can usually find the best prices on the range of enthusiast-level gear I evaluate for the In The Know Cycling reviews.
 And if I go to the right online bike store, I’ll get the kind of shopping experience that most bike shops just can’t deliver – from detailed product information to easy ordering of the gear I want that’s already in stock to fast shipping of authorized dealer products to great after sales service.